qideng-math/qideng-math.github.io/_pages/about.md

 Previously, I was a visiting researcher at Wilfrid Laurier University from 2022-2024, hosted by [Prof. Yuming Chen](https://www.wlu.ca/academics/faculties/faculty-of-science/faculty-profiles/yuming-chen/index.html).
 I received my Ph.D. in Mathematics from Nanjing University of Science and Technology in 2023, advised by Prof. Zhipeng Qiu.

 My research focuses on mathematical biology, particularly in modeling sexually infectious diseases transmission and theoretical immunology.
-My main interests and recent works include data-driven mathematical and statistical modeling for public health, Agent-based modeling and numerical simulation and AI and deep learning applications in epidemiology.
+My main interests and recent works include data-driven mathematical and statistical modeling for public health, Agent-based modeling and numerical simulation, and AI and deep learning applications in epidemiology.
 I have also worked on the theoretical analysis of ordinary differential equations and impulse differential equations, with a focus on stability and bifurcation analysis.

 Publications
 ---